raghavpatnecha/Word2Web/README.md

 ### Code Requirements
 You can install Conda for python which resolves all the dependencies for machine learning.

+gevent server (gevent is a coroutine -based Python networking library that uses greenlet to provide a high-level synchronous API on top of the libev or libuv event loop.)
+Flask (Flask is a microframework for Python based on Werkzeug, Jinja 2)

 ##### pip install requirements.txt

 ### Description
 Emojis are ideograms and smileys used in electronic messages and web pages.
 Emoji exist in various genres, including facial expressions, common objects, places and types of weather, and animals.
 They are much like emoticons, but emoji are actual pictures instead of typographics.

 ### Functionalities
-1) Filters to detect hand.
+1) Filters to detect your hand movement
 2) CNN for training the model.
+3) Convert OPENCV responses to valid HTML output.

 ### Python  Implementation

 1) Network Used- Convolutional Neural Network

-If you face any problem, kindly raise an issue'

-### Code Requirements - Raghav
-gevent server (gevent is a coroutine -based Python networking library that uses greenlet to provide a high-level synchronous API on top of the libev or libuv event loop.)
-Flask (Flask is a microframework for Python based on Werkzeug, Jinja 2)

-### Functionalities  - Raghav
-1) Convert OPENCV responses to valid HTML output.

-###  Implementation  - Raghav

-1) Flask with WSGI server
+2) Flask with WSGI server

-2) Microsoft event accessing model `window.event` that contains the last event that took place
+3) Microsoft event accessing model `window.event` that contains the last event that took place

-3) JQuery to append HTML tags.
+4) JQuery to append HTML tags.

+If you face any problem, kindly raise an issue

-### Procedure  - Raghav
+### Procedure  - Web

-1) Run the Flask server by running `flask_server_word2web.py`, the event-stream will stream Open CV responses.
+1) Run the Flask server by running `word2web.py`, the event-stream will stream Open CV responses.
 2) The `window.event` will get last event reponse for which the JS function will appned the Output HTML to the `localhost:5000`.
 3) Valid OpenCV keywords are:
 `BANNER`, `TEXT`,`ABOUT`, `MENU`,`CONTACT`,`MAP`,`IMG`,`FOOTER`,`TEAM`